 I talk a lot here about steam ovens being great for fast cooking.
 And they are, but what about slow cooking?

 These Asian style braised beef ribs are one of the best slow cooked dishes I know.
 A handful of ingredients and a long, slow cook means melting meat and deep flavor.
-They don’t have to be done in a steam oven but it’s how I always cook them, because instead of taking six or seven hours to cook into soft, shredding submission, they take about three.
+They don’t have to be done in a steam oven but it’s how I cook them.
+Instead of taking six or seven hours to cook into soft, shredding submission, they take roughly three.
 How’s that for fast slow cooking?!